 Especially when you’re too busy to help, that is when it counts the most.
 Don’t tell yourself that you’re busier than them, everyone is fighting their own battle.

 Tell them how great they look and how glad you are to have them in your life.
 Do this often.

-12. Appreciate and Show Love To Your Parents, Spouse and Kids More
+12. Appreciate and Express More Love To Your Parents, Spouse, and Kids

 Acknowledge the efforts they do instead of harp on the things they don’t.
 And say thank you for the hard work they perform day-in and day-out.
 Express your love for them, forgive them easily, life is too short and we don’t do this enough.

 13. Wake Up a Little Early For Tahajjud